TaniWanKenobi/Blinky/blinkyguide.md

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/a73a0deeb8dbf8e604f0ebfda1f95f6f6ccd6daa_image.png)

-## Create your project on KiCad
+## Create Your Project on KiCad

-reate a new KiCad project by going:
+Create a new KiCad project by going:
 `File -> new project, and choosing your name/folder for the project`

 After that, double click your schematic to start working on your PCB.
 PCB's essentially have 2 main parts, the schematic, and the actual PCB.

 The schematic is basically a wiring diagram, that shows how everything will connect, but isn't like exactly where the components are placed or how thick your traces are, it's solely to show how everything is wired, not where.

-## Create your schematic
+## Create Your Schematic

 You should see something like the image below.
 That is the schematic editor where you will be making your circuit diagram.